 If you want a walking tour that incorporates architecture, art, and history all while telling the story of this beautiful town and the characters that shaped it, the Urban Trail is for you.
 This DIY walking trail can be done on your own schedule and includes 30 different points of interest.
 Follow the trail or let your curiosity guide you through the city.
 It is more than acceptable to get lost following the scent of a bakery, popping in for a brew, or getting lost in a local shop along the way.
 You can print off a map or listen to the audio guide to get a feel for this amazing mountain town.

 The Biltmore Estate isn’t the only stunning piece of architectural history in this town.
 Asheville is gifted with numerous historical structures and art deco buildings from victorian churches to buildings with 1920s grandeur.
 This DIY walking tour leads you through the town while stopping at some of the most important architectural buildings.
 You can learn about the history behind each building by reading the descriptions of each site and reading the plaques on the sides of most buildings.

-Start your walking tour at A Bed of Roses Bed & Breakfast in the historic Montford neighborhood.
-This romantic retreat is a sight to behold and is listed on the National Register of Historic Places.
+Start your walking tour at 1889 WhiteGate Inn and Cottage in the historic Chestnut Hill neighborhood.
+This romantic retreat is a sight to behold.
 Stay for a while and enjoy the timeless charm of this stunning B&B.

 Learn about the pasts, present, and futures of African-Americans in Asheville.
 This intimate guided tour brings together music, art, grassroots initiatives, and history together to paint a rich story in an educational and dynamic setting.
 With activist, artist, and poet DeWayne Barton as your guide, you’ll see Asheville with a new set of eyes.